lgomez9/100-days-of-code/log.md

 **Thoughts**: I don't know what changed about today, but we finally got the Tic Tac Toe to work exactly the way I wanted it to.
 Still need to put some work into it, aesthetically and a little functionally, but honestly I wish I hadn't been so lazy before and had just gotten it done.

 **Link to work**: In my own private personal projects folder.

+### Day 72: April 12, 2020

+**Today's Progress**: I went over and implemented a BST, and I got started on another section of the iOS Development course.

+**Thoughts**: Reviewing the data structures has been really helpful, and more than anything, I'm glad I've got notes on how they're implemented and their complexities written down somewhere that I can find it really easily.
+The iOS Development course is great, but I think I need to wait for the monitor to be set up before I get started.
+It takes too much screen space on a laptop to have Xcode and the course going at the same time.

+**Link to work**: In the data structures folder in this repository.